MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDirectoryRoleByRoleTemplateId.md

 ## SYNOPSIS
 Retrieve the properties of a directoryRole object.
 You can use both the object ID and template ID of the directoryRole with this API.
-The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDirectoryRoleByRoleTemplateId](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDirectoryRoleByRoleTemplateId?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX